Karlsladen: Visitor centre

-After restoration in 2013, it has been attempted to use Karlsladen for different kinds of events, but the building does not seem entirely suitable for many types of gatherings.
+After restoration in 2013, an attempt has been made to use Karlsladen for different kinds of events, but the building does not seem entirely suitable for many types of gatherings.
 For a large part the charm of the big room is based on the two visible and massive oak timber colonnades across the whole floor plane, but these hinder a free view through the room.
-There are no upper floors in the tall building, and this makes it nearly impossible to heat up the space, where winter temperatures on average hover around 0 °C. Also the rectangular stable-shape might not be particularly functional for music and theatre events.
+There are no upper floors in the tall building, and this makes it nearly impossible to heat up the space, where winter temperatures on average hover around 0 °C. Also the rectangular stable shape might not be particularly functional for music and theatre events.

-The exhibition at the visitors centre is unstaffed.
+The exhibition at the visitors' centre is unstaffed.
 Its purpose is to convey aspects of local nature and natural history from Mols Bjerge National Park on the southern part of the Djursland peninsula in Denmark.
-The main themes are prehistoric times, the Kalø Castle Ruin and wildlife and hunting round Kalø.
-The latter related to a research station under Aarhus University that is part of the Kalø Estate.
+The main themes are prehistoric times, the Kalø Castle Ruin and wildlife and hunting around Kalø.
+The latter is related to a research station under Aarhus University that is part of the Kalø Estate.
 The visitors centre includes a series of posters, a model of the medieval Kalø Castle, and an area for children.
 Here one can hear taped stories, such as about how the Swedish king, Gustav Vasa, was imprisoned at Kalø Castle in 1518-19, until he escaped from the castle peninsula by wading through the sea during the night at low tide.